mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 <div class="message message--info">
 Instead of saying "POST to create resources and PUT to edit resources" we should say:
-"PUT when we do know the unique URI and POST if we don't"
+"PUT when we know the unique URI and POST if we don't"
 </div>

 ### DELETE